tomalaforge/angular-challenges/docs/src/content/docs/guides/resolve-challenge.md

   order: 2
 ---

-In this guide, you will learn how to resolve a challenge and submit an answer to the main Github repository.
+In this guide, you will learn how to resolve a challenge and submit an answer to the main GitHub repository.

 ## Introduction